txtatech/forthttp/README.md

 Each instance can serve a different set of tasks or they could share the load of processing a large number of commands.

-Extending and Modifying the Application:
+**Extending and Modifying the Application:**

-Our server is written in Rust, a modern, efficient, and highly flexible language.
-This makes it easy to modify and extend the application with new features or to tailor it to specific use cases.
+The written in Rust, which makes it easy to modify and extend the application with new features or to tailor it to specific use cases.
 If you're familiar with Rust, you can dive right into the codebase and start making modifications.

-Use Cases and Potential Applications:
+**Use Cases and Potential Applications:**

 Given the application's design and capabilities, there are many potential uses for it.